utkusarioglu/wordpress-react-typescript/Readme.md

 ## Scripts

-The repo comes with a few helpful scripts that will automate common and cumbersome dev and backup tasks.
+The repo comes with some few helpful scripts that will automate common and cumbersome dev and backup tasks.

 - `bootstrap.sh` helps you set your theme name and get your dependencies.
 Using